Convention Awards

 DELTA EPSILON

-MARIST COLLEGE
+MARIST UNIVERSITY

 DELTA ZETA